 The pharmacy had a documented procedure in place for handling complaints or feedback from people.
 There was information for people displayed in the retail area about how to provide the pharmacy with feedback.
-Any complaints were passed straight to the SI to deal with.
+Any complaints were dealt with by the manager as soon as possible.
 The RP made sure to pass any compliments received to the team.
-Public liability and professional indemnity insurance were in place.
+Public liability and professional indemnity insurances were in place.

 The pharmacy kept a record of who had acted as the RP each day.
+But the RP did not routinely sign out at the end of the day.
 The correct RP notice was prominently displayed.
 Controlled drug (CD) registers were in order.
 Balance checks were completed regularly and any discrepancies were promptly rectified.
 A random balance check was accurate.
 Patient returned CDs were recorded in a separate register and were destroyed promptly.